mbukowicz/mbukowicz.github.io/_posts/2020-06-22-scaling-kafka.md

 But then you need to deal with the 'noisy neighbour' problem where one application hammers your Kafka cluster disturbing work of other applications.
-It requires some more though in the form of capacity planning and [setting up quotas](https://kafka.apache.org/documentation/#design_quotas) (i.e. limits) on how much resources (e.g. network bandwidth) a particular client can use.
+It requires some more thought in the form of capacity planning and [setting up quotas](https://kafka.apache.org/documentation/#design_quotas) (i.e. limits) on how much resources (e.g. network bandwidth) a particular client can use.